Wednesday, November 13 - Thursday, November 14, 2019

 - Jonathan Douglas, Chief Financial Officer, Berwick Academy

-- Bob Rooney, Chief Financial Officer, Brimmer & May School
+- Bob Rooney, Chief Financial Officer, Brimmer and May School

 - Alex Melanson, Assistant Director of Finance, Dexter Southfield School